About Our Sessions

 How many sessions are needed?

 Family therapy generally need around six to 20 sessions for families to realise their strengths and find ways forward.
 For families and loved ones who are experiencing more complex difficulties however, further sessions may be needed.
-Each session can last between 60 to 90 minutes, and intervals between each one depends on the problems being addressed, the stage of treatment and the needs of family members.
+The time interval between each session depends on the problems being addressed, the stage of treatment and the needs of family members.
 We will mutually agree and collaborate the approach used and the number of sessions.

 I interviewed Evonne Lek who is a dedicated family therapist who left public service so as to better serve her clients.
 1) What do you do?
 I am a family therapist, more specifically a systemic psychotherapist.
 I help couples, families, parents and individuals resolve their relationship issues.